Chris3691/Dash-User-Management/README.md

 # Dash-User-Management

 A template Dash App with basic user authentication, user permissions (admin & non-admin), and user management (create new user & update password).
-Example app in action:
+Example of template app in action with a demo page1:

 ![](demo.gif)

+The template uses Dash bootstrap components with the Flatly bootswatch theme - https://bootswatch.com/flatly/

 The template has the following views: